juhasev/sample-ninja-help/member-app-options.md

 - **Show next tier rewards** Keeps rewards page always populated with next tier rewards that will become available if more points are earned.
 - **Allow panelist to create password at login** This enables seemsless panel migration or adding one if you never had an website with your panelist.

-> If you enabled allow "create password at login" option also visit your Sub Panel settings and make sure that your have a Members App enabled and that "Community link points to the members app" toggled on.
+> If you ```enabled``` allow "create password at login" option also remember to visit your Sub Panel settings and make sure that your have a Members App enabled and that the "Community link points to the members app" settings is toggled on.
+Additionally you must visit your Landing Page Configuration and make sure the "Show Community Button" is enabled.
+These settings will draw your panelists to the community site to create their passwords.